brettz9/jtlt/README.md

     `document()` and `unparsed-text()` for allowing non-JSON file retrieval (as well as variables/parameters).

+7. Add `outputType` which uses a DOM joiner but allows specialized serialized output (e.g., pretty-printed HTML) so the users don't need to build it themselves (likewise with stringified JSON output).

-7. See code for other possible to-dos
+8. See code for other possible to-dos